Environmental and Occupational Toxicology and Disease Program

 In This New Facility

-World-renowned scientists, clinicians and new recruits will collaborate to apply state-of-the-art technology to investigate links between exposures and health impacts.
+World-renowned scientists and clinicians together with new recruits will collaborate to apply state-of-the-art technology to investigate links between exposures and health impacts.

 Interdisciplinary teams will work side-by-side to understand, prevent and mitigate environmental and occupational toxicology diseases.

-Future leaders will be trained by the best in leading-edge biomedical science.
+Future leaders will be trained by the best in leading-edge environmental health science.

-Indoor and outdoor gathering spaces for events, speakers and presentations will further discussion and share new scientific insights.
+Indoor and outdoor gathering spaces for events, speakers and presentations will foster engagement and dialogue to speed and share discoveries.

 Our Competitive Advantage

-EnvOTox is empowered by the distinctive One Health approach of UCI Health Affairs that transcends disciplinary boundaries and comprises faculty and staff from the Susan & Henry Samueli College of Health Sciences (encompassing schools of medicine, nursing, pharmacy and pharmaceutical sciences, population and public health) and UCI Health, our regional healthcare system which includes the pioneering Susan Samueli Integrative Health Institute.
+EnvOTox is empowered by the distinctive One Health approach of UC Irvine Health Affairs that transcends disciplinary boundaries and comprises faculty and staff from the Susan & Henry Samueli College of Health Sciences and UCI Health, our regional healthcare system.
+The college includes schools of medicine, nursing, pharmacy & pharmaceutical sciences, and population & public health, as well as research centers and institutes including the pioneering Susan Samueli Integrative Health Institute.
 By creating an interactive hub where experts work together instead of in insolation, we can catalyze groundbreaking innovation and discoveries in toxicology and biomedical research.

-EnvOTox will serve the UCI community, the Program in Public Health, and the Center for Occupational and Environmental Health as a core research, education and public service laboratory.
-We will gather six leading scientists from toxicology and biomedical research domains, supported by extramurally funded projects, equipment, and passionate research teams, to investigate environmental and occupational health issues through a comprehensive toxicology perspective.
+EnvOTox serves as a core research, education and public service laboratory for the University and the broader Orange County community.
+We will gather leading scientists from toxicology and biomedical research domains, supported by extramurally funded projects, equipment and passionate research teams, to investigate environmental and occupational health issues through a comprehensive toxicology perspective.

-Opportunities abound to uncover the toxicological implications of emerging and long-standing environmental threats, such as air pollution, insecticides, PFAS, frequent and intensified wildfires due to climate change, and biological threats (heat stress, HABs) induced by climate change.
+Opportunities abound to uncover the toxicological implications of emerging and long-standing environmental threats, such as air pollution, insecticides, frequent and intensified wildfires and biological threats induced by climate change.
 With a multidisciplinary group of researchers, we will tackle these challenges jointly within the same physical space to discuss ideas, approaches and strategies while keeping human, animal and ecosystem health at the forefront.

 Current Team